-Instead of measuring "seat time" in the classroom and promoting students from grade to grade, whatever their skills, LPSD students proceed through a set of standards at their own pace (see yellow standards booklet).
-Teachers continuously monitor student progress and push, encourage and teach students.
+Instead of measuring "seat time" in the classroom and promoting students from grade to grade, whatever their skills, LPSD students proceed through a set of standards at their own pace.
+Teachers continuously monitor student progress, encourage and teach students.
 Some students may excel in completing district requirements and reach graduation level a year or two early while others stay with us and graduate a year or two later.

-Lake and Pen students work through the levels of our standards in 8 content areas:
+Lake and Pen students work through the levels of our standards in the following:

 Accurate reporting of student progress is a critical component in every educational system.
 Teachers, parents and students must have an accurate understanding of the terminology used to describe student performance.
 Below is the terminology adopted by LPSD to describe student progress toward meeting standards in every content area.